signalfx/splunk-otel-collector-chart/README.md

 helm -n otel install my-splunk-otel-collector -f values.yaml splunk-otel-collector-chart/splunk-otel-collector
 ```

-Consider enabling [native OpenTelemetry logs collection](https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/advanced-configuration.md#logs-collection) for better throughput instead of using the default fluentd engine.
-Add the following part --set=logsEngine=otel to your installation command if you want to use native OpenTelemetry logs collection.

 Instead of setting helm values as arguments a YAML file can be provided:

 ```bash